thiagoods/static-jade-boilerplate/README.md

 # Static-Jade-Boilerplate
 Vanilla boilerplate for static sites using Jade, Sass and Gulp.
-The aim is to stay simple while providing a solid foundation to kickstart static jade projects.
-Convention over configuration!
+The aim is to stay simple while providing a solid foundation to kickstart static site projects.
+Most of it stands for convention over configuration

 ## Includes:
   - gulp tasks for compiling Jade to HTML, Sass to CSS, concatenate JS and Browser Sync for development